JuliaReach/IntervalMatrices.jl/docs/src/index.md

 [Interval Arithmetic](https://en.wikipedia.org/wiki/Interval_arithmetic) for the relevant definitions and algebraic rules that apply.

-However, the straightforwad application of the rules of interval arithmetic does not always give the exact result; in general it only gives an overapproximation [1, 2].
+However, the straightforward application of the rules of interval arithmetic does not always give the exact result; in general it only gives an overapproximation [1, 2].
 To illustrate, suppose that we are interested in the quadratic term
 $At + \frac{1}{2}A^2 t^2$, which corresponds to the expansion at order two of